 Florida Dispensary Fees

 Generally, the non-refundable application fees for a marijuana business license in Florida cost $60,830 in total, considerably higher than in most other states.

 Businesses must have at least $5 million in working capital/bonds/escrow to apply for a medical marijuana treatment center license.
 Businesses must also consider the fees of the medical doctor and staff required to oversee your MMTC and edibles permit if you’ll be selling edibles.

 Florida Cannabis College

-Enroll in CTU’s online cannabis training program to get step-by-step directions on how to open a marijuana dispensary in Florida.
+Enroll in our Florida online cannabis training program to get step-by-step directions on how to open a marijuana dispensary in Florida.
 Our training program offers budding entrepreneurs all the information they need to propel their business to success.